10 Amazing Facts about Parrots

 We all recognize the phrase ‘pretty Polly, ’ but some research suggests that certain species of parrot can handle about 2,000 human words, though they don’t necessarily use them in the right order, thus suggesting parrots might have a greater understanding of the world around them than we would expect.
 One African Grey called Alex, for example, was able to discriminate between different objects by their shape and could repeat at least 100 words.

-Another of the amazing facts about parrots is if you take a parrot that’s been taught to talk in captivity and release it into the wild, other parrots will be able to learn from it.
+Another amazing fact about parrots is if you take a parrot that’s been taught to talk in captivity and release it into the wild, other parrots will be able to learn from it.

 3. Real Parrot-Speak Is Even More Interesting